 Note: Oracle recommends that you use Automatic Data Preparation with SVM.
 The transformations performed by ADP are appropriate for most models.

-See Chapter 19, "Automatic and Embedded Data Preparation".
+Refer to Chapter 4, "Transforming the Data" in Oracle Data Mining User's Guide.

 SVM Classification

 SVM classification is based on the concept of decision planes that define decision boundaries.
 A decision plane is one that separates between a set of objects having different class memberships.
 SVM finds the vectors ("support vectors") that define the separators giving the widest separation of classes.